ohtaman/streamlit-desktop-app/README.md

 - **Desktop Application Feel**: Turn your Streamlit app into a desktop application with a native window.
 - **No Browser Required**: Use `pywebview` to create a streamlined experience, without needing to open a separate web browser.
 - **Simple Integration**: Just a few lines of code to launch your Streamlit app in a desktop window.
-- **Customizable**: Customize the title, size, and configuration of your desktop window.

 ## Installation